danielMicallef/danielMicallef.github.io/_posts/2022-08-31-Fuel-your-workout.md

 ![exercise intensity]({{ site.baseurl }}/assets/images/blog_images/25_3.png)

-The ammount of carbohydrates needed is dependent on;
+The amount of carbohydrates needed is dependent on;
 - sex of the athlete
 - sport demands
 - total daily energy expenditure